• City & RTO

 • Financial Support: If your car has caused vehicle or property damage, then you need not pay out of your pocket.
 Your insurance company will pay for the damages if you submit a third-party claim.

-• Death or bodily injury to the occupants in the insured car.
+• Death or bodily injury to anyone in the insured car.

 • Damage sustained by the insured car.